Improve England’s Buses (simple affordable ideas)

 It’s important to invest in good bus services that are clean, affordable and regular.
 Vote in councils who believe public transport is more important than cars.
 Read Better Buses, Better Cities for more ideas.

-Make Bus Timetables Easier to Understand
+Make Bus Timetables Easy to Understand

 Ask Your Council for a ‘Wiggly Bus’